mysteryon88/gnark-example/README.md

 > [!NOTE]
 >
 > - BN254 is used in Ethereum 1.x.
-> - BLS12-381 in Ethereum 2.0, ZCash Sapling, Algorand, Dfinity, Chia, and Filecoin.
+> - BLS12-381 in Ethereum 2.0, TON, ZCash Sapling, Algorand, Dfinity, Chia, and Filecoin.
 > - BLS12-377/BW6-761 in Celo, Aleo and EY.
 >
 > For applications that target Ethereum 1.x mainnet, BN254 is the only supported curve.